Changissnz/goals/README.md

 is that there is not much to be
 learned that can then be used
 for corrective purposes without
-the need for opposite and equal
+calls for the need for opposite
-efforts spearheaded by
+and equal efforts spearheaded by
 anti-corrective purposes.

 --------------------------------------------------------------------------------------------------------------